marcoemrich/index_kata/README.md

 pageReferenceText(99) -> "99 "
 ```

+## How to use the Kata

+You can use the kata as a playground for any idea of state handling you might have.
+That said, I have a suggestion for a particular pattern, which I think is a good fit and also fun to try out: The *History Recording Pattern*.
+It's a bit inspired by *event sourcing* or the way *monads* work in functional programming languages.

+Instead of mixing the logic with the mutation of state, you separate it completely.
+The first thing, you do in the call is to record the call (the page number argument).
+Later you can derrive your results from recorded history by applying only pure functions.
+You don't want to mix logic with state recording.

+There is also a lot of variance here for writing the logic.
+You can use recursion or work with higher-order-function like map, filter and reduce.
+An interesting constraint for the kata is: expression-only, no-loops, no-if.

+One interesting way to do the kata is to start with standard mutation based solution and contrast it, with a solution using the history recording pattern.

+## History

+I derrived the kata from a real life coding problem I had and simplified the problem for the kata (like a lot).
+And yes!
+The API of the book production is really thaaaat bad and also closed source.

 ## Programming Language

 The Kata orginated at #JSCC17 (see http://jscraftcamp.org).
 I also pulled it from a real project I'm doing at https://owl.institute.
 Therefore it has a JavaScript background and there is also a quick start with some setup and the specs in the folder *"specs_and_quick_start"* to get started fast.